Pardon My Take: Format

 Most Pardon My Take episodes consist of three parts.
 The hosts open the show with a recap of current sports news.
 News is followed by an interview with a sports personality, celebrity, journalist, or athlete.
+Frequent guests include Ryan Whitney, Blake Bortles, Blake Griffin, Brooks Koepka, Mark Titus, Ryen Russillo, Chris Long, Mike Florio, Jerry O’Connell, Scott Van Pelt, Dan Haren, and Max Homa.
 The show is closed with a collection of recurring original segments which vary episode to episode.
 Popular segments include: "Hot Seat, Cool Throne", "Who's Back of the Week", "Fyre Fest of the Week", and "Guys on Chicks".
 Occasionally, the Pardon My Take hosts will alter the show's format for special episodes, including their yearly recap show and their annual award show since 2016, the "Takies."
 The hosts have held video exit interviews with their guests.
 Most of the interviews throughout 2016 concluded by Big Cat asking the guest three questions—if the guest washed their apples, who the most famous person in the guest's cell phone was, and a third question tailored to each guest.
 This third question was often the most provocative one of the interview and began with Big Cat saying "a question I'm gonna ask, that you don't have to answer, but I'm gonna ask anyway."

-The show opens by playing "Electric Avenue" by Eddie Grant, and closes by playing (an often re-mixed version of) "Take On Me" by A-ha.
+For most of its history, the show opened by playing "Electric Avenue" by Eddy Grant and closed by playing (an often re-mixed version of) "Take On Me" by A-ha.
 For example, the April 14, 2021, episode ended with the vocals of "Take On Me" dubbed over the song from the Buick commercials.
+In the August 27, 2024 episode, both songs were conspicuously absent, replaced by the PMT YouTube intro and outro music, and have not been heard on the podcast since.
+The PMT crew has not publicly addressed the disappearance of "Electric Avenue" and "Take On Me".

 Lottery Ball Machine

+History

-On August 28, 2020 Big Cat received a Ping-Pong Ball Lottery Machine for the Pardon My Take studio.
-The addition of the Lottery Ball Machine added a new segment where before ending the show hosts Big Cat and PFT Commenter along with supporting staff Billy Football, Jake Marsh, PMTMemes, Liam "Bubba" Crowley, Hank, and producer Max would guess a number 1-100.
-Billy Football was the first member of the show to guess a ball correctly, guessing 69 on December 4, 2020.
-Over the course of the next two years, all members of the Podcast correctly guessed the number except for Hank.
+On August 28, 2020, Big Cat introduced a Ping-Pong Ball Lottery Machine to the Pardon My Take studio, creating a popular new segment.
+At the end of each show, hosts Big Cat and PFT Commenter, along with supporting staff members Billy Football, Jake Marsh, PMTMemes, Liam "Bubba" Crowley, Hank, and producer Max, would each guess a number between 1 and 100.

+In 2024, AWL DechDotDev launched a website to track the Lottery Ball Machine’s history, aptly named Pardon My Balls.
+The results are now officially recorded on this platform.

+The original lottery ball drawings in the New York office ran from August 28, 2020, to October 23, 2023.
+After relocating to the Chicago office in September 2024, all drawings from October 25, 2023, onward have been officially conducted in the new studio.